 A summary of Northwest Well and City Well Field annual diversions between 1995 and present is presented in Table 3.
 Figures B1 through B9 in Appendix B present graphs showing historical City Well Field and Northwest Well monthly diversions and water levels.
-Between 1995 and 2021, total diversions from the City Well Field plus Northwest Well ranged from 243 to 3,968 acre-feet per year (ac-ft/yr; Table 3).
-In 2021, total diversion from the City Well Field plus Northwest Well Field plus Northwest Well was 1,201 ac-ft/yr.
-A summary of 2018 to 2021 pumping, and compliance with permitted pumping limits, is presented as Table 4.
+Between 1995 and 2024, total diversions from all City wells in the monitoring area (City Well Field plus Northwest Well plus St. Michael's and Osage Wells) ranged from 243 to 3,968 acre-feet per year (ac-ft/yr; Table 3).
+In 2024, total diversion from all City wells in the monitoring area was 708 ac-ft/yr.
+A summary of 2018 to 2024 pumping, and compliance with permitted pumping limits, is presented as Table 4.